Biden stares down Republican hecklers in feisty State of the Union speech

 The 46th president touted the positive results of the aspects of his economic and legislative agenda that have been enacted over his first two years in office, and appeared to take particular pleasure in pointing out how America’s economy has recovered from the worst days of the Covid-19 pandemic.

 “Two years ago, our economy was reeling.
 As I stand here tonight, we have created a record 12 million new jobs, more jobs created in two years than any president has ever created in four years.

-Two years ago, Covid had shut down our businesses, closed our schools, and robbed us of so much.
+“Two years ago, Covid had shut down our businesses, closed our schools, and robbed us of so much.
 Today, Covid no longer controls our lives.
 And two years ago, our democracy faced its greatest threat since the Civil War.
 Today, though bruised, our democracy remains unbowed and unbroken,” he said.

-He spent more than two thirds of his remarks recounting a laundry list of agenda items he hopes to enact with the aid of the Republican House Mr McCarthy now leads, pointing out that he has signed into law more than 300 separate pieces of legislation with significant bipartisan support, including a “once in a generation infrastructure law” he said will “build bridges connecting our nation and our people,” and a veterans benefit law meant to benefit service members who’ve suffered from exposure to toxic burn pits while deployed overseas.
+He spent more than two thirds of his remarks recounting a laundry list of agenda items he hopes to enact with the aid of the Republican House Mr McCarthy now leads.

+He pointed out that he has signed into law more than 300 separate pieces of legislation with significant bipartisan support, including a “once in a generation infrastructure law”.
+He said he will “build bridges connecting our nation and our people,” and a veterans benefit law meant to benefit service members who’ve suffered from exposure to toxic burn pits while deployed overseas.

 “You know, we’re often told that Democrats and Republicans can’t work together.
 But over these past two years, we proved the cynics and the naysayers wrong,” he said.
 “Yes, we disagreed plenty.
 And yes, there were times when Democrats had to go it alone.
 But time and again, Democrats and Republicans came together”.